Lancito01/AndyScript/README.md

 - Andy's Spooner
 - ... and more!

 To install, simply click "[Download ZIP](https://github.com/Lancito01/AndyScript/archive/refs/heads/main.zip)" and extract the lua file under "Stand/Lua Scripts".
+Once downloaded, it will update automatically when you run it in-game.

-Hey!
-This is my Stand Lua script.
 To report any bugs or give any suggestions, please join the Discord server above.
 Big thanks to Ren for helping me out with most of the script and answering my dumb questions. :D